DFE-Digital/sts-plan-technology-for-your-school/docs/Conventions.md

   - The code that unhides these elements is located in [_BodyEnd.cshtml](src/Dfe.PlanTech.Web/Views/Shared/_BodyEnd.cshtml)

 ## EF Query Conventions
 - We use a Memory Cache to cache content queries by the hash of their query string.
-This is setup in [Dfe.PlanTech.Application/Extensions/QueryableExtensions.cs](/src/Dfe.PlanTech.Application/Extensions/QueryableExtensions.cs).
+This is setup in [Dfe.PlanTech.Application/Caching/Models/QueryCacher.cs](/src/Dfe.PlanTech.Application/Caching/Models/QueryCacher.cs).
-- Any queries using the `CmsDbContext` should be cached:
-  - either by using the `db.ToListAsync` or `db.FirstOrDefaultAsync` methods from `CmsDbContext`
+- Any queries using the `CmsDbContext` should be cached by using the `db.ToListAsync` or `db.FirstOrDefaultAsync` methods from `CmsDbContext` rather than extension methods
-  - or by using the `ToListAsyncWithCache` and `FirstOrDefaultAsyncWithCache` extensions from `QueryableExtensions`
+  - For example
+    ```csharp
+    // don't do this
+    db.RecommendationChunks.Where(condition).FirstOrDefaultAsync(cancellationToken);
+    // do this instead
+    db.FirstOrDefaultAsync(db.RecommendationChunks.Where(condition), cancellationToken);
+    ```
 - the cache can be cleared with the `ClearCmsCache` method which clears everything
-- These extensions should not be used for any `PlanTechDbContext` queries as these tables are frequently updated
 - More about contentful caching is explained in [Contentful-Caching-Process](/docs/Contentful-Caching-Process.md)